 To apply for Veterans' Preference, the following must be submitted:

-Submit copies of the completed SPB 1093 Form and supporting documents to:
+Submit copies of the completed SPB 1093 Form and DD214 to:

 California Department of Human Resources

 Once CalHR has approved your application for Veterans’ Preference,

 your information will remain on file for all future qualifying examinations.

 For your Veteran’s Preference to apply for this exam, a copy of the CalHR approval letter must be sent to OPOS via mail or email to one of the addresses below:

 1000 Goethe Road, Suite B